 - Administrative

-- Administrative salaries
+- o Administrative salaries that are not specifically related to the proposed project

 - Membership dues

 - Tuition, books, and fees

 - Student tuition and fees (graduate or undergraduate).

-- $\circ$ $\,$ Books and periodicals
+- Books and periodicals

 - Office or laboratory setup and expenses

 - Office and laboratory furniture

 - Office equipment and supplies

 - Rental of office or laboratory space

 - o Construction, renovation, or maintenance of buildings or laboratories

-- Other
+Other

-- Recruiting and relocation expenses

-- Non-medical services to patients (travel to a clinical site or patient incentives are allowable expenses)
+- Recruiting and relocation expenses - Non-medical services to patients (travel to a clinical site or patient incentives are allowable expenses)

 Society research grant funds may be used for computers for research purposes, which can be purchased with direct funds from the equipment budget.
-In addition, the Society's research grants may provide funds (direct budget) for foreign travel, but this requires pre-approval by your Scientific Office.
+In addition, the Society's research grants may provide funds (direct budget) for foreign travel, but budgeted travel should be relevant to the ACS-funded project.